Sailing Hatseflats

 Carbon fiber

-Several years ago French builder Emmanuel Conrath started using light weight carbon tubes for masts, yards, booms and gennaker poles and has stopped creating wooden spars.
-These light carbon spars are just as strong and stiff as the wooden ones and still look nice if a traditional appearance is required.
-During the last few years many French sail and oars boats made the change to carbon spars.
+Several years ago French builder Emmanuel Conrath started to use light weight carbon tubes for masts, yards, booms and gennaker poles.
+The diameter of carbon spars can be smaller than solid wooden spars which improves both handling and looks.
+Soon enough many French sail and oars boats converted to carbon spars.

 For example, Koos Winnips successfully created the spars for his Artemis sailing canoe from old windsurfer masts.
-Yard and boom were made from cutdown windsurfer masts and Koos used the lower part of another windsurfer mast as the main mast after adding unidirectional carbon fibre for extra strength and stiffness.
+He made the yard and boom cut down windsurfer masts and used mast from the lower part of another windsurfer mast after adding unidirectional carbon fibre for extra strength and stiffness.

-On the other hand, Cockie was struggling upwind with the windsurfer mast on her Poo Duck Skiff during the 2020 Dorestad Raid.
-It had been OK in light airs but now proved too bendy to flatten the sail in windy conditions.
-Cockie found it scary to continue and decided to row until the wind had gone down to a F2.
-After the raid, Joost remedied it by replacing it with a stiffer new carbon tube.
+On the other hand, Cockie found the windsurfer mast on her Poo Duck Skiff too much to handle during the 2020 Dorestad Raid.
+It had been OK in light airs but now proved very bendy in windy conditions.
+Reefing did not help to get the sail under control, so she decided to row until the wind had moderated to a light breeze.
+Afterwards the windsurfer mast was replaced by a stiffer new carbon tube.

-Jelle also got into trouble with the windsurfer mast for his new lug rig on his Ness Boat.
-At the 2024 Zonnewende weekend the big sail was hoisted for the first time.
-The sail clearly proved too big to handle in the SW4 (14kn) wind on the lake.
-The mast was bending dangerously and seemed to be on breaking point in the gusts.
-Jelle and Marlies wisely pulled out and safely made it back to the camp site.
+Similarly, Jelle found the new lug sail on his Ness boat too big for his windsurfer mast.
+On his first outing at the 2024 Zonnewende weekend, the mast was bending dangerously and seemed to be on breaking point in the gusts.
+He wisely pulled out and safely made it back to shore.

 Legend: